Overview

 Table Color

-Each cell’s text and background color are controllable.
-Take intro-ae13.rtf
+Each cell’s text and background color are adjustable.
+Take

-Then assign this background color matrix to text_background_color
+Then we need to assign this background color matrix to

 Note: